ansforge/IG-fhir-medicosocial-transfert-donnees-dui/main/ig/StructureDefinition-tddui-encounter-evenement.md

 **Usages:**

-* Refer to this Profile: [TDDUI Task Transport](StructureDefinition-tddui-task-transport.md)
+* Refer to this Profile: [TDDUI QuestionnaireResponse](StructureDefinition-tddui-questionnaire-response.md) and [TDDUI Task Transport](StructureDefinition-tddui-task-transport.md)
 * Examples for this Profile: [Encounter/tddui-encounter-evenement-example](Encounter-tddui-encounter-evenement-example.md)

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/ans.fhir.fr.tddui|current/StructureDefinition/tddui-encounter-evenement)